Julia-Wagner/PyChef/README.md

 ![Create Account](docs/screenshots/create_account.gif)

 ### **Login**
 A user that already created an account can log in by entering their username and password.
+The method validates the input by checking if the username exists in the *users* worksheet and if the password that is entered is identical to the one stored.

+For security reasons I used *getpass* to hide the input while typing in the password.
+The user can enter **exit** instead of the username or password to get back to the welcome screen instead of logging in.

 ![Login](docs/screenshots/login.gif)